mistio/mist-ce/README.md

 ## Installation

-Mist.io is a large application split into microservices which are packages in docker containers.
+Mist is a large application split into microservices which are packages in docker containers.
 The easiest way to run it is by using `docker-compose`.
 So, in order to run it, one needs to install a recent version of [docker](https://docs.docker.com/engine/installation/) and